Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: Application to Testing Dense Graph Properties

 \section{Application to Testing Dense Graph Properties}

 In Section~\ref{pt:sec}, we demonstrated the applicability of robustly self-ordered bounded-degree graphs to the study of testing graph properties in the bounded-degree graph model.
-In the current section, we provide a corresponding demonstration for the regime of dense graphs.
+In the current section, we provide an analogous demonstration for the regime of dense graphs.
 Hence, we refer to testing graph properties in the dense graph model, which was introduced in~\cite{GGR} and is surveyed in~\cite[Chap.~8]{G:pt}.
-In this model, graphs are represented by their adjacency predicate, and distances are measured as the ratio of the number of differing incidences to the maximal number of edges.
+In this model, graphs are represented by their adjacency predicate, and distances are measured as the ratio of the number of differing adjacencies to the maximal number of edges.

 \paragraph{Background.} We represent a graph $G=([n],E)$, by the adjacency predicate $g:[n]\times[n]\to\bitset$ such that $g(u,v)=1$ if and only if $\{u,v\}\in E$, and oracle access to a graph means oracle access to its adjacency predicate (equiv., adjacency matrix).
 The distance between the graphs $G=([n],E)$ and $G'=([n],E')$ is defined as the fraction of entries (in the adjacency matrix) on which the two graphs disagree.